danielpreotiuc/trendminer-clustering/python/README.md

 The project requires pylab (numpy, scipy etc.), cherrypy and scikit-learn

 The code is available as a collection of Python scripts.
-The entire sequence of operations is written in shell and tested under Ubuntu.
+The code was tested under Ubuntu.

-## Quick start

-	./run.sh file voc.threshold npmi.threshold k no.clusters

-file - input file of tweets.
-One tweet in Json format per line.
-This must be preprocessed using the [Trendminer Preprocessing pipeline] (https://github.com/sinjax/trendminer-java), needing tokenisation.

-voc.threshold - vocabulary cut-off

-npmi.threshold - NPMI cut-off

-k - k of the mutual K nearest-neighbour graph for spectral clustering

-no.clusters - number of clusters

-**Example:**

-	./run.sh sep5 1 0.1 30 30

-sep5 - sample tweets file processed for language and tokenized using the Trendminer pipeline.
-Fields are restricted to only text due for privacy.
-It largely consists of tweets written on 5 September 2013 in Austria, filtered for german and relating to politics.

 ## Webservices